dermotduffy/frigate-hass-card/README.md

 menu:
 ```

-See the [fully expanded menu configuration example](#config-expanded-menu) for how these paramters are structured.
+See the [fully expanded menu configuration example](#config-expanded-menu) for how these parameters are structured.

 | Option | Default | Overridable | Description |
 | - | - | - | - |